zappar-xr/zappar-threejs/README.md

 The Zappar library offers three types of tracking for you to use to build augmented reality experiences:

-- *Image Tracking* can detect and track a flat image in 3D space.
-This is great for building content that's augmented onto business cards, posters, magazine pages, etc.
+- *Image Tracking* can detect and track a flat or curved image in 3D space.
+This is great for building content that's augmented onto business cards, posters, magazine pages, bottles, etc.
 - *Face Tracking* detects and tracks the user's face.
 You can attach 3D objects to the face itself, or render a 3D mesh that's fit to (and deforms with) the face as the user moves and changes their expression.
 You could build face-filter experiences to allow users to try on different virtual sunglasses, for example, or to simulate face paint.
 - *Instant World Tracking* lets you tracking 3D content to a point chosen by the user in the room or immediate environment around them.
 With this tracking type you could build a 3D model viewer that lets users walk around to view the model from different angles, or an experience that places an animated character in their room.

 ### Image Tracking

-To track content from a flat image in the camera view, create a new `ImageTracker` object:
+To track content from a flat or curved image in the camera view, create a new `ImageTracker` object:

 ```ts
 let imageTracker = new ZapparThree.ImageTracker();